Town Shoes

 Town Shoes Ltd. was a Canadian chain of shoe stores founded by Leonard Simpson in 1952.

 The business had 38 locations operating across Canada.
-Additionally it operated two banners The Shoe Store and Shoe Warehouse (after 2014).
+Additionally, it operated two banners The Shoe Store and Shoe Warehouse (after 2014).

 Timeline

-In 2014, DSW, Inc., now Designer Brands, acquired a 44% stake in Town Shoes and entered an agreement to open Shoe Warehouse stores in Canada.
+In 2014, DSW, Inc., now known as Designer Brands, acquired a 44% stake in Town Shoes and entered an agreement to open Shoe Warehouse stores in Canada.

 In May 2018, DSW purchased the remainder of the company.

-On August 28, 2018, DSW announced the closure of all 38 locations, due to competition from other retailers.
+On August 28, 2018, DSW announced the end of operations, due to competition from other retailers, and in January 2019, all 38 locations were shut down.